Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - getRelic() in Player class now returns by value instead of by reference
 - Removed getItems and getPassives from the Player class
 - Water now has a chance to spawn Piranhas
-- Removed the forPlayer functions and variablers from the Drops class
+- Removed the forPlayer functions and variables from the Drops class
 - Added InjuredExplorer NPC
 - Added isHealingItem() functions to Drops class for InjuredExplorer NPC

 8/23:

 - Performed code cleanup and encapsulation for the HUDLayer class

+8/24:

+- Removed the ShopScene class and combined the limited functionality it had into LevelScene